-Where does the Autumn edition of Harvest Festival Marrakech take place?
+Where does the Harvest Festival Marrakech take place?

-Harvest Festival Marrakech is a multi-sited event: it happens in art galleries, hotels, restaurants, retail stores and other spaces.
-Please consult the map on this website for specific information: you will find partners across Marrakech, with differently coloured icons for Activities, Art & Culture, Gastronomy and Shopping.
+Harvest Festival Marrakech is a multi-sited event: it happens in art galleries, hotels, restaurants, retail stores and other spaces in median Gueliz and other locations around Marrakech.
+Please consult the program on our events page and Instagram page for all locations.

 Do I need to buy tickets for the festival?

 There is no general ticket for the Autumn edition of Harvest Festival Marrakech.
 Please check with specific partners for the price of meals, products, tours, workshops and other goods and services they offer.
 Some events – like concerts, exhibitions, film screenings, roundtables and tastings – will be free of charge and open to the general public.

 Is Harvest Festival Marrakech child friendly?

 Harvest Festival is as child friendly as Marrakech itself.
 It provides an excellent opportunity for young people to discover new foods, ideas and innovations.
 Keep in mind that some partners, especially galleries and restaurants, may have specific policies that restrict access for children, especially if unaccompanied or unsupervised.